-Malicious allegations made by pupils.
-If this has occurred the pupil is likely to have breached the schools' behaviour policies.
-Therefore appropriate sanctions against the pupil should be taken, which could include temporary or permanent exclusion (as well as referral to the police, if there are grounds for believing a criminal offence has been committed) Investigations will involve:
+In the event of a 'Malicious Allegation' made by a pupil, it is likely that the child will have breached the schools' behaviour policies.
+Therefore appropriate sanctions against the pupil should be taken, which could include temporary or permanent exclusion (as well as referral to the police, if there are grounds for believing a criminal offence has been committed).

+Investigations will involve: